 5 Perverse disputings of men of corrupt minds, and destitute of the truth, supposing that gain is godliness: from such withdraw thyself.
 6 But godliness with contentment is great gain. – 1 Timothy 6:5-6

-Envy and jealousy will not let allow you to be content.
+Envy and jealousy will not let allow you be content with such things as you have.
 They will prevent you from godliness, and not allow you to be at peace.
 Without godliness, you’re not going to have any peace whatsoever.
 I don’t care what you do; I don’t care how successful you are.
 If you don’t have godliness as your foundation, it’s like a piece of unprotected metal; it rusts.
 Moth holes appear in the clothing you wear.
 The buckets you put your money in have holes in them; the money falls out of the bottom onto the ground, and you don’t even see it going.

 I think that envy and jealousy steal your self-esteem from you.
 It will not allow you to be at peace with yourself and accept yourself.
 It always stirs the pot against you, and always gets you to compare yourself with others, or to compare your success or lack of success with others.

-I think we have to be content.
-I believe when you take your contentment, deal with covetousness and put away envy and jealousy, in that day God shall start to have what He wanted from the beginning.
+I think we have to be content with such things as you have.
+I believe when you take your contentment, deal without covetousness and put away envy and jealousy, in that day God shall start to have what He wanted from the beginning.
 Then He’s able to bless you.
 The first blessing God wants to give you when you come back to loving Him is your peace of mind and your peace of heart.

 -Dr. Henry Wright